 - A. Only non-exempt employees are eligible for overtime pay.
 Overtime is an occasional necessity and must be worked if assigned.
 Department Heads are responsible for ensuring that no abuse of overtime occurs.
 All overtime work must have the prior approval of the Department Head unless an emergency precludes such approval.
 The Department Head shall review and certify overtime approved for payment. - B. Except as provided below, employees designated as non-exempt shall be paid at one and one-half times their regular rate of pay for all hours worked in excess of forty (40) hours in one (1) regular workweek.
-Time off with pay, although recorded on time sheets, does not count as hours worked for overtime purposes. - C. For the purpose of calculating overtime for non-exempt employees, the workweek begins at midnight (12:00 a.m.)
-Monday and ends at 11:59 p.m. on the following Sunday.
+Time off with pay, although recorded on time sheets, does not count as hours worked for overtime purposes. - C. All work performed on the seventh day (defined as any day during a regular workweek as designated by the Department Head which follows five (5) workdays of at least eight (8) hours and one (1) day of at least four (4) hours work) shall be paid at double the straight time rate. - D. For the purpose of calculating overtime for non-exempt employees, the workweek begins at midnight (12:00 a.m.)
+Sunday Monday and ends at midnight (12 a.m.)
+11:59 p.m. on the following Sunday.

-7.03 LUNCH PERIOD
+7.03 HALF-HOUR LUNCH PERIOD